 Shipbuilding and Ship Repair Segments

 These also have collapsed after the implementation of quarantine, as people do not want to travel to China and South Korea.
-Alongside this, the shipping finance and ship brokerage have also been affected as they involve travel.
+Alongside this, shipping finance and ship brokerage have also been affected as they involve travel.
 The shipping legal profession has been focusing on charter parties and exploring whether COVID-19 can establish force majeure.
 This force is a kind of variable with numerous implications for the charter shipping market.

 Supply Chains and Logistics

 Supply chains and logistics segments have been affected as well.
 All the trucking industry across the globe has collapsed too, as the government has imposed travel limitations.
-This prevents containers-for-export from reaching the loading dock, and containers-for-import keep flooding on the dock waiting for the discharging vessels.
+This prevents containers-for-export from reaching the loading dock, and containers-for-import keeps flooding on the dock waiting for the discharging vessels.

 Dry Bulk Vessels and Offshore Drilling